-During the second year of instruction, students are provided the opportunity to teach as Graduate Student Instructors (GSI's).
+In the second and third semesters of their time in the MFA program, students in good standing and who have shown an aptitude for teaching may have the opportunity to teach the undergraduate foundation course Art 8 as Graduate Student Instructors (GSI's).
 More information can be found here.
 In both years of the program, students participate in MFA gallery shows.
-Students present their second year Thesis s in the Berkeley Art Museum and Pacific Film Archive (BAMPFA) at the end of the Spring semester.
+Students present their second year Thesis in the Berkeley Art Museum and Pacific Film Archive (BAMPFA) at the end of the Spring semester.

 We offer our MFA students professional development support, including privileged applicant status to a number of studio residency programs and grant programs.
 In consultation with a faculty advisor, each student will select and work closely with a thesis committee consisting of departmental and external members.

 We offer our students semi-independent studio facilities, with each student matched to a studio that best suits their work.
-Ten studios are located off-campus, at the Richmond Field Station.
-Two art studios are located on-campus in Wurster Hall.
+Twelve studios are located off-campus, at the Richmond Field Station.

 In addition to exhibiting in the Art Practice department’s Worth Ryder Art Gallery, MFA students are assisted in displaying their work in an array of regional venues.
-The second-year MFA Show is held at the newly-reopened Berkeley Art Museum, and students work closely with museum curators and staff to select and install their work.
+The second-year MFA Show is held at the Berkeley Art Museum/Pacific Film Archive, and students work closely with museum curators and staff to select and install their work.